cosmos/cosmos-sdk/crypto/keys/README.md

 Whilst `NewKeyringFile` returns a secure, encrypted file-based type that requires user's password in order to function correctly, the implementation returned by `NewTestKeyring` stores keys information in clear text and **must be used only for testing purposes**.

+`NewKeyringFile` and `NewTestKeyring` store key files in the client home directory's `keyring` and `keyring-test` subdirectories respectively.